gemperador/WeatherDashboard/README.md

 ## Description

-This application is designed to save students time by generating a README for homework assignmnts and projects.
+This application is designed to provide users with up-to-date weather information for cities around the world.
+Whether you're planning your day, week, or a trip to another city, this app offers comprehensive weather data to help you stay prepared.

 ## Table of Contents